GabrielaFort/LLMOncoTreeApp/README.md

 **Warning: Do not upload any PHI/PII to cloud-hosted AI models or unapproved systems.
 To run the application using local models, read the instructions below.**

-The app accepts pathology reports (`.pdf`, `.txt`, `.docx`), OncoTree input JSON, Tempus v3.3+ JSON, and manual form entry.
+The app accepts pathology reports/molecular testing results (`.pdf`, `.txt`, `.docx`), OncoTree input JSON, Tempus v3.3+ JSON, and manual form entry.
 Report-style inputs are parsed with utilities from [LLMPathReportParser](https://github.com/GabrielaFort/LLMPathReportParser) before classification.

 A freely available version of the app is hosted at http://tanlab.utah.edu:8094/.
 This version is limited to Ollama cloud model use and requires an API key from Ollama to access cloud models.
 This version also has a batch submission limit of 10 files at a time.